Eschatologue/CM_wiki/docs/character-creation/feat/feat-origin.md

 *Origin Feat (Prerequisites: Strength or Dexterity 13+)*

+You learn how to fight in your early days.

 **Martial Training**
 You gain one Fighting Style Feat of your choice from the [Fighting Style Feats](feat-fighting-style.md), the one you choose must be different from one that you already have.
 Whenever you reach a level that grants the Ability Score Improvement feature, you can replace this feat's fighting style with another one which you don't have.